Uberspace/lab/source/guide_drupal.rst

 .. note:: This guide is about installing Drupal 8 via `Drupal Composer Template`_.

- You should be familiar with the basic concepts of
+.. note::  You should be familiar with the basic concepts of

   * PHP_
   * :manual:`MySQL <database-mysql>`
   * :manual:`domains <web-domains>`
   * Composer_
-  * Vim_
   * :manual:`Cronjobs <daemons-cron>`